-5. National Non-Governmental Organizations

-- (a) Subject to (b) below, any national non-governmental organization seeking admission as a Member shall, in addition to the requirements of the Statutes: - (i) be a not-for-profit entity which conforms with the law of the State where its seat is located; - (ii) have been in existence for at least three years; - (iii) have an autonomous and independent board, recognizing that governmental financial support to the organization shall not on its own indicate a lack of independence; and - (iv) have a legal structure which requires periodic election or appointment of its officers. - (b) Any duly accredited university, similar institution of higher learning, and its specialized centre(s) and research institute(s), organized within a State, seeking admission to this Category shall: - (i) be a not-for-profit entity which conforms with the law of the State where its seat is located; - (ii) have been in existence for at least three years; - (iii) be an academic or professional entity of high standing; and - (iv) be autonomous in administration and governance.
+- 5. National Non-Governmental Organizations - (a) Subject to (b) below, any national non-governmental organization seeking admission as a Member shall, in addition to the requirements of the Statutes: - (i) be a not-for-profit entity which conforms with the law of the State where its seat is located; - (ii) have been in existence for at least three years; - (iii) have a board that is autonomous and independent; and - (iv) have a governance structure which is transparent, accountable and representative. - (b) Any duly accredited university, similar institution of higher learning, specialized centre or research institute, organized within a State, seeking admission to this Category shall: - (i) be a not-for-profit entity which conforms with the law of the State where its seat is located; - (ii) have been in existence for at least three years; - (iii) be an academic or professional entity of high standing; and - (iv) be autonomous in administration and governance.